wraithlight/wraithlight-mono/README.md

 The section will explain all the required steps to set up your local/dev environment.
 Please follow the steps propely.

 ### Hosts patch
-Since most of the applicaions are using valid URLs instead IP addresses/localhost we have to set up our mock DNS server on the machine itself.
+Since most of the applications are using valid URLs instead IP addresses/localhost we have to set up our mock DNS server on the machine itself.
 This is being done by modifying the `hosts` file.

 ```sh
 # Initialize local environment